LogtalkDotOrg/logtalk3/QUICK_START.md

 --------------------------------------------------------

 Start Logtalk and call the goal `{help(loader)}` followed by `help::help`.
-This will provided you with an overview on how to get help and how to load and debug your code.
+This will provide you with an overview on how to get help and how to load and debug your code.

 Running the examples
 --------------------

-You may now try some of the provided examples:
+You may now try some examples:

 1. Open the `examples` sub-directory.
 There you find several sub-directories with ready to run examples and a `NOTES.md` file containing general